commonpike/rider-pike/README.md

-# rider-pike
+# rider-pike-icons
-Playing card deck that supports Tarot readings
+Icons used in the rider-pike deck